telmomenezes/ghostborders/README.md

 ### Instagram API ###

 To be able to make requests to the Instagram API, for retrieval tasks, you must provide a `CLIENT_ID` and `CLIENT_SECRET`.
-You can obtain these by registering on the (Instagram developers area)[https://www.instagram.com/developer/].
+You can obtain these by registering on the [Instagram developers area](https://www.instagram.com/developer/).

 ### Time range ###